 If you ask anyone who’s ever lived in North Jersey about Hoboken, they’ll immediately tell you it’s a nice town.
 Even during the “shady” parts of New Jersey’s history, Hoboken was always treated as an upscale place where people could eat, work, and sleep without much of a problem.

-Today, Hoboken real estate is soaring in demand and there’s no sign of the market cooling own any time soon.
+Today, Hoboken real estate is soaring in demand, and there’s no sign of the market cooling down any time soon.
 Those who aren’t familiar with Hoboken’s charm might be wondering what the big deal is.
 Truth be told, there are tons of reasons why people want to live in Hoboken.
 These below are some of the most popular perks of a Hoboken homestead.

 1. The commute to NYC.

 Hoboken has one of the fastest and most affordable public transit commutes to New York City in all of New Jersey.
 Thanks to the PATH train system, you can get a one-way ticket to Manhattan with less than $3.00—and the trip itself is usually less than 15 minutes.

 This is one of the primary reasons why people want to move to Hoboken.
 It’s one of the fastest commuter towns, with one of the least expensive commutes.

 2. The city is considered to be one of the best for singles.

 Did you know that Hoboken has one of the highest concentrations of singles in the state?
 It’s true, and what’s more, singles here tend to be young professionals with promising careers.

 For people looking for “the One” they want to settle down with, you can’t get an ideal mix of singletons.
 When you combine that with the elegant dating venues, it’s easy to see why many people come here to get hitched.